 This town, located in the geographic centre of the Camino of Santiago, is still the same 'village rich in bread, wine, meat and all kinds of products " as cited by the author of Codex Calixtino, despite not currently retaining the glorious which it once had.

-A residence of kings, it was the capital of the dominions of the powerful Infantes of Carrión, those whom according to legend married the daughters of the Cid.
-Birthplace of famous writers, such as Marqués de Santillana (a key figure in society and of Spanish literature in the XV-century), he had a leading role in the development of pilgrimages, giving faith to the nine churches, five convents and four hospitals which the enclave came to have.
+Residence of kings, it was the capital of the domains of the powerful Infantes de Carrión, those that the legend married to the daughters of the Cid.
+Cradle of illustrious writers, such as the Marquis of Santillana, a key character in the Castilian literature of the 15th century, who played a prominent role in the evolution of the pilgrimages.

 There are no comments on this social wall

 Cities & Towns | Hostels | Lodgings | Restaurants | Saddlery | Doctors | Points of interest | Bikes workshop

 © Copyright LA VOZ DE GALICIA S.A.
 Polígono de Sabón, Arteixo, A CORUÑA (ESPAÑA) Inscrita en el Registro Mercantil de A Coruña en el Tomo 2438 del Archivo, Sección General, a los folios 91 y siguientes, hoja C-2141.
 CIF: A-15000649